danluke2/software_defined_customization/sample_modules/README.md

 a modified message and replies with this modified message

-1) type 'quit' to close client connection, which may also terminate the server (otherwise terminate the server)
+1) type 'quit' to close the connection

+    * If using UDP, manually terminate the server

 1) dump the kernel trace file to find corresponding messages for layer 4.5 messages: